 - Rinse the zucchini and trim off the ends.
 Use a fine grater to shred the zucchini.
 Gently wrap the shredded zucchini in a clean towel and squeeze out any excess water.
 Set aside.

-- In a large bowl whisk together the flour, baking soda, baking powder, cinnamon, and salt.
+- In a medium bowl whisk together the flour, baking soda, baking powder, cinnamon, and salt.

-- In a separate large bowl, add the bananas.
+- To a large bowl, add the bananas.
 Use a fork to mash.
 Add in the sugar, eggs, oil, and vanilla.
-Stir well (I often just use my fork) until fully combined.
+Stir until fully combined.

 - Add the flour mixture, and stir until just combined.